alfredopalhares/LuaBash/README.md

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 3 of the License.

-A copy of theGNU General Public License can be found in [GNU Licence Page](http://www.gnu.org/licenses/gpl.html)
+A copy of the GNU General Public License can be found in [GNU Licence Page](http://www.gnu.org/licenses/gpl.html)

 ### Credits